launchdarkly/api-client-go/README.md

 The above patch request tests whether the feature flag's `version` is `10`, and if so, changes the feature flag's description.

-Attributes that aren't editable, like a resource's `_links`, have names that start with an underscore.
+Attributes that are not editable, such as a resource's `_links`, have names that start with an underscore.

-### Updates via JSON Merge Patch
+### Updates using JSON merge patch

-The API also supports the [JSON Merge Patch](https://datatracker.ietf.org/doc/html/rfc7386) format, as well as the [Update feature flag](/tag/Feature-flags#operation/patchFeatureFlag) resource.

-JSON Merge Patch is less expressive than JSON Patch but in many cases, it is simpler to construct a merge patch document.
+[JSON merge patch](https://datatracker.ietf.org/doc/html/rfc7386) is another format for specifying the modifications to perform on a resource.
+JSON merge patch is less expressive than JSON patch.
+However, in many cases it is simpler to construct a merge patch document.
 For example, you can change a feature flag's description with the following merge patch document:

 ```json
 {